MetabolomicsHK/assayR/README.md

 * rt.max
     maximum retention time to be considered (can be modified interactively)
 * seconds
-    width of pick-detection wave in seconds (can be modified interactively)
+    width of pick-detection filter in seconds (can be modified interactively)
 * threshold
     minimum required intensity (can be modified interactively)
 * known alternatives